joshua-decoder/joshua-decoder.github.com/4.0/decoder.md

 The synchronous parsing implementation is that of [Dyer (2010)]().

-If parsing is enabled, the following features become relevant:
+If parsing is enabled, the following features become relevant.
+If you would like more information about how to use these features, please ask [Jonny Weese](http://cs.jhu.edu/~jonny/) to document them.

 - `forest-pruning` --- *false*